8/28/2008: Zoom Airlines Ceases Operations

-Today in Aviation, Ottawa-based Canadian low-cost, long-haul carrier Zoom Airlines (Z4) ceased operations in 2008.
+Today, in 2008, Ottawa-based Canadian low-cost, long-haul carrier Zoom Airlines ceased operations.

 Lee